City offices will be closed on January 1.

 Policy:

-In accordance with State law, the City of Montgomery Records Commission has adopted a schedule of records retention and disposition that identify these records and this schedule is available through the office of the City Manager.
-The records maintained by the City and the ability to access them are means to provide trust between the public and the City.
+In accordance with State law, the City of Montgomery Records Commission has adopted a schedule of records retention and disposition that identify these records.
+This schedule is available through the office of the City Manager.
+The records maintained by the City and the ability to access them are means to provide trust and transparency between the public and the City.

-The City Manager may assign the responsibility of managing public records requests to another City employee (s).
-Requests for Police Department and Fire Department records may be made directly to the Safety Center.
+The City Manager may assign the responsibility of managing public records requests to another City employee or employees.
+Requests for Police Department and Fire Department records may be made directly to the Safety Center for that particular department.
+All requests may be directed to City Hall at 10101 Montgomery Road, Montgomery, Ohio 45242 through the Office for City Manager.
+Public record requests may also be directed through City’s Public Records Request on-line portal at www.montgomeryohio.gov.

 City of Montgomery records shall be organized and maintained so that they are readily available in a reasonable period of time for inspection and copying.